m-ata/react-boilerplate/README.md

 A basic react boilerplate by using webpack and typescript with some basic loaders.

 # How To Use ?
+Clone the project and run the following commands.
-1) Run npm install
+1) npm install
-2) Run npm start
+2) npm start

+Now you will be able to use this boilerplate and you can start your real project by using this boilerplate.